 Add context in your cover letter:

 Your resume is not the place to explain why your degree is unfinished.
-Resume real estate is very limited and you need that space to highlight your incredible skills.
+Resume real estate is very limited; you need that space to highlight your incredible skills.
 If you think explaining your situation will help your application succeed, do so on your cover letter.
 Just be sure to save some space to focus on your accomplishments there too.

 -